10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Focus on the high-impact basics that help buyers see the space and feel confident:

-• Declutter: Clear benches, reduce furniture, and pack away personal collections so rooms look larger.
+• Declutter: Clear benches, reduce furniture, and pack away personal collections.

-• Deep clean: Kitchens, bathrooms, windows, and floors are worth the effort (or professional help).
+• Deep clean: Kitchens, bathrooms, windows, and floors.

-• Minor repairs: Fix sticking doors, dripping taps, chipped paint, broken lights, and obvious garden tidying.
+• Minor repairs: Doors, taps, chipped paint, broken lights, and garden tidy up.

-• Simple styling: Fresh linen, neutral décor, good lighting, and a welcoming entry can lift perceived value.
+• Simple styling: Fresh linen, neutral décor, good lighting, and a welcoming entry.

 You don’t need a full renovation - just remove distractions so buyers can focus on the home’s strengths and imagine themselves living there.